 Properly dispose of broken, outdated and unusable office electronics (computers, laptops, printers, fax machines, office phones, etc.) through the University's Resource Recovery Program.
 For more information, email [email protected] or call (609) 258-2347.

-Grounds to Grow On: K-Cup Pod Recovery Program- WB Mason provides this program for free to all University departments who meet the following requirement: Either have a WB Mason free rental machine or own your own Keurig machine and purchase all K-cup products from WB Mason.
-To sign up for the program, email Caroline Roberts with your Department name and address for the Grounds to Grow on collection boxes to be sent to your department.
+- K-Cycle Program - WB Mason provides this program for free to all University departments who meet the following requirement: Either have a WB Mason free rental machine or own your own Keurig machine and purchase all K-cup products from WB Mason.
+To sign up for the program, email Donna Serafine with your dept name & K-Cycle Set-up Request as the subject line and your Department name, attention name for the program, email address you'd like associate with the program, address, phone number and the approximate amount of K-cups you typically purchase monthly in the body of the email.
+Once enrolled, the K-Cycle collection boxes will be sent to your department.
 WB Mason also offers certified organic, Fair Trade certified, and Rainforest Alliance certified coffee products.

 Off Campus Recycling Resources: